Admission: Entry-Level Occupational Therapy Doctorate Program

 OTD Information Packet

 We have been granted Candidacy Status through Accreditation Council for Occupational Therapy Education.
 We will be processing our applications through OTCAS.
-The OTCAS application will be available July 18, 2018, for students interested in applying to start the program fall semester 2019.
+The OTCAS application will be available July 18, 2019, for students interested in applying to start the program fall semester 2020.
+The deadline to submit applications will be December 20, 2019.
 Detailed instructions for the OTCAS application and UND supplemental application can be found at OTCAS.

 Applicant must be eligible for admission to the University of North Dakota or currently enrolled at UND.